 - Featuring a performance by The Renegaydes (Gays for Patsys’ dance performance group).
 Hoping to get more dance groups to perform, let me know if you are interested.

 Please join us for a laid back brunch from 10 am–noon at Fanizzi’s By the Sea.
-It has a great brunch buffet and while it’s informal you’re sure to see folks come and go as the morning progresses and we stumble around sore from all the dancing and socializing.
+While not an official part of Stomp, this is where a lot of us end up as we groggily stumble around sore from all the dancing and socializing.
 It’s a great place to enjoy the preseason P-town atmosphere before heading home.

 10 am–4 pm: Sage Inn and Lounge